nolachen/MusicEditor/resources/README.txt

 playConsecutively, getAllNotes, getNotesAtBeat, length, and getTempo.

 MusicEditorModel is the model class that implements IMusicEditorModel.
-It contains a TreeMap from beat number to a list of notes beginning at that beat.
+It contains a TreeMap from beat number to a list of notes playing at that beat.
-Previously, we stored each note at each beat that it was playing at.
-We redesigned our model so that it would only store each note at its starting beat in the TreeMap.
-This is following the single point of truth principle, where every piece of information should only be stored once.
-Since each note has a duration and start beat, it would be redundant to store it at every beat.

 Note represents a musical note with pitch, octave, start beat, duration, instrument, and volume.
 The instrument and volume fields were added to support MIDI.